Dog Leads – What’s Best?

-I will let you into a little secret on this one.
-I don’t collect shoes or handbags; but I do find it difficult to tear myself away from the dog lead aisle in pet shops – I love the array of different textures and colours of dog leads, vibrantly displayed and to be deliberated over like one might choose an outfit.
+Here is a little secret of mine.
+I don’t collect shoes, or handbags, but I do find it difficult to tear myself away from the dog lead aisle in pet shops.
+I love the array of different textures and colours of dog leads – vibrantly displayed and to be deliberated over like one might choose an outfit.

-It might be argued that one lead is just as good another and to a certain extent that’s true, but there many different types of lead available to suit different types of dogs, depending on their temperament, size and breed.
+It might be argued, that one dog lead is just as good another.
+To a certain extent that’s true, but sometimes, certain types of lead suit different types of dogs better, depending on their temperament, size and breed.

-Of course in the main, a dog lead, whatever the type, is there to keep your dog under control and safe when he is out and about in public – and if you’re like me, you want him to look kind of smart sometimes too!
+Of course, a dog lead – whatever the type – is there to keep your dog under control and safe when he is out and about in public.
+But, if you’re like me, you want your dog to look nice and smart too!

-For reasons of safety your dog must legally be under control in public spaces, so choosing the right lead is important.
-A lead is an essential tool for training sessions, as well as day to day activities in order to prevent your dog from causing an accident, stopping your dog from chasing other animals, dogs or people and making sure he is toileting where he should!
+For reasons of safety, your dog must legally be under control in public spaces, so choosing the right lead is important.
+A lead is an essential tool for training sessions, as well as day-to-day activities.

 Choosing the right width of lead is important too; you need it to be strong enough to restrain your dog without restricting him.
-A young puppy doesn’t need a lead that is too thick and heavy, so it might be an idea to start off with a smaller, lighter lead until the puppy grows, (and start a collection like me!).
+A young puppy doesn’t need a lead that is too thick and heavy.
+Therefore, start off with a smaller, lighter lead until the puppy grows – (and start a collection like me!).

-Some leads can be adjustable in length by using one or two rings located along the length.
-This is handy, especially for training and can be adjusted depending on your environment and circumstances.
-These are usually made in leather or nylon.
+Some leads are adjustable in length by using one, or two, rings located along the length.
+Adjustable dog leads are handy, especially when it comes to training.
+They can either be set shorter, or longer, depending on the circumstances.
+These types of dog leads are usually made of leather, or nylon.

-Retractable leads are the choice for many, but do be aware of the pitfalls of this type of lead, including, tripping, ‘rope burns’ and other accidents which may compromise the safety of your dog.
-You can read more about retractable leads in our other Holidays4Dogs article.
+Retractable, or extending, leads are the choice for many, but do be aware of the pitfalls including, tripping, ‘rope burns’ and other accidents which may compromise the safety of your dog.

-I personally favour leather leads, although they are more costly to buy initially, they last a long time, they look smart and they tend to age nicely, becoming softer and nice to hold in the hand.
+I personally favour leather leads.
+While they are more costly to buy initially, they last a long time – many years in fact.
+They look smart and they tend to age nicely, becoming softer and nice to hold in the hand.